 TDX Knowledge: Make Images Accessible Using Alternative Text

-Alternative text, or "alt text", provides a text equivalent for images, charts, graphs, and more.
+Alternative text, or alt text, provides a text equivalent for images, charts, graphs, and more.
 Some of its benefits include:

 • It can be read by assistive technologies.
-Without alt text, screen reader users simply cannot know what the image is conveying.
+Without alt text, screen reader users cannot know what the image is conveying.

 • It can help sighted users access the content of the image when their browsers fail to display the image.